zara-kasi/obsidian-myanimenotes/docs/lock-manager.md

  * Result: Lost data, corrupted frontmatter, user frustration.
  *
  * HOW IT WORKS:
- * - Each cassette ID gets a promise-based lock
+ * - Each myanimenotes ID gets a promise-based lock
  * - Operations wait their turn using Promise.race() with timeouts
  * - Locks auto-expire after 30s to prevent deadlocks from crashes
  * - Everything is in-memory (doesn't survive restarts, which is fine)